wp-plugins/floatbox-plus/readme.txt

 This plugin automatically enhance image links to use Floatbox.

-No other (external) JavaScript-Libraries are needed.
+No other (external) JavaScript-Libraries are needed, less incompatible with other plugins...

+Please report bugs and/or feature-request to our ticket-system: [Bugtracker/Wiki](http://trac.splash.de/floatboxplus).

 Floatbox Plus is based on the WP-Plugin "Lightview Plus" by [Thorsten Puzich](http://www.puzich.com/wordpress-plugins/lightview).